What Is Sablier?

 Fun fact: "sablier" means "hourglass" in French.

-Sablier Protocols
+Sablier Protocol

 How does Sablier differ from traditional payment systems?